EXPLORE OUR EXHIBITS

 Bernoulli Blower

 Let’s talk about pressure.
 What makes an airplane fly?
-With the Bernoulli blower, you will see how air moves around an object creating different pressures on that object allowing it to fly or float.
+With the Bernoulli blower, you will see how air moves around an object, creating different forces on that object, allowing it to fly or float.
 See how many balls you can keep in the air at one time.
 How many blowers will it take?
 Does changing the angle of the blower affect the ball’s stability?

 Micro Eye Stations